ePages-de/epages-devportal/beyond-essence/inventory/toggle-switches.md

 On the right side of the toggle switch, a label clearly explains the action that can be taken.

-Depending on the complexity of the feature, additional content is shown below the activated toggle switch .
+Depending on the complexity of the feature, additional content is shown below the activated toggle switch.

 {% image_custom image="/assets/img/pages/essence/switch-button-with-content.png" width="100" align="center" %}